Lexyei-Git/security-for-businesses/2-where-to-start/basic-risk-assessment.md

 Your basic risk assessment does not need to be long, but it should be **written down**:

-Include:
+Include, for example in `templates/basic-risk-assessment.csv`:

 - The date and people involved.
-- The list of key assets.
+- The list of key assets and scenarios.
-- The main threat scenarios considered.
 - The risk ratings (likelihood, impact, priority).
 - The list of chosen controls and actions.

-Revisit this document:
+Revisit this assessment:

 - **At least annually**, or
 - When there are major changes (for example, new systems, mergers, big shifts to cloud or remote work), or